lnfernandobr/meteor-template/README.md

 3. Replace `DATABASE_NAME` with the name of your MongoDB database.
 4. Ensure you have MongoDB installed correctly on your system and accessible to the project.

+### Commit Message Convention and Hooks
+We follow a commit message convention to maintain a standardized format for commit messages.
+We use commit-lint and husky to enforce this convention and prevent commits that don't adhere to it.

 ### Contributing

 We welcome contributions to enhance and improve this template.
 If you encounter any issues or have ideas for new features, feel free to open an issue or submit a pull request.